How To Be A Good Worship Leader – 19 Smart Strategies To Lead Worship Well

 You’ll know right away when something you said went over their heads, or when a song doesn’t resonate with them.
 You might even hear one of them say out loud that a song is too fast or too high.

-14. Don’t Let the Trends Dictate Direction
+15. Don’t Let the Trends Dictate Direction

-Age, styles, tempos, volumes, instruments-it’s all subject to change.
+Age, styles, tempos, volumes, instruments – it’s all subject to change.

 A good worship leader doesn’t get pigeonholed by trends.

-Just because the latest and greatest worship song is a rocker doesn’t mean your congregation can no longer worship God with a favorite hymn.
-Authenticity beats any particular style or genre any day.
+Just because the latest and greatest worship song is a rocker doesn’t mean your congregation can no longer worship God with a favourite hymn.

-good-worship-team-leaderGood worship leaders don’t use worship leading as their moment to shine.
+Good worship leaders don’t use worship leading as their moment to shine.

 It’s not about you.